-DESCRIPTION: Yellowjackets are from 5/8 to 1 inch (14-25.4mm) long, have black and yellow markings in a bold pattern.
+Yellowjackets measure 5/8 to 1 inch (14-25.4 mm) long and have black and yellow markings in a bold pattern on the body.
 Since they are a type of wasp, they have a definite waist.
 They fold their wings lengthwise when at rest.
 Like all wasps, yellowjackets prey on a wide variety of insects and other arthropods.
-Yellowjackets are unusual in that workers also forage on foods consumed by people, especially sweets and meats.
+Yellowjackets are unusual in that the workers will also forage on foods consumed by people, especially sweets and meats.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.